freiheit-com/kuberpult/cli/README.md

       the ID of the lock you are trying to create
 ```

-You can create an delete an environment lock by running:
+You can delete an environment lock by running:

 ```shell
 kuberpult-client --url <kuberpult_url> delete-env-lock [parameters]